At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 Lifestyle and nutrition

-Preparations for the treatment of PMS
+Drugs for the treatment of PMS

-3. To normalize the functioning of the brain structures responsible for vascular regulation and mental disorders, nootropics are prescribed - Nootropil, Aminalon, starting from the first day of menstruation for two weeks.
-Such courses are repeated for three months in a row, then they take a break.
+3. To normalize the functioning of brain structures responsible for vascular regulation and mental disorders, nootropics are prescribed - Nootropil, Aminalon, starting from the first day of menstruation for two weeks.
+Such courses are repeated for three months in a row, then take a break.

 What is PMS in girls (women)

-What does PMS mean
+What does PMS mean?

-Anger and irritability for no particular reason.Frequent mood swings - from complete depression to aggression.Unreasonable anxiety.Loss of interest in the usual daily activities.Increased fatigue.Sleep problems (may be drowsiness or insomnia).Headache pain, swelling, pain in the abdomen.
+Anger and irritability for no particular reason.
+Frequent mood swings - from complete depression to aggression.
+Anxiety that has no basis.
+Loss of interest in usual daily activities.
+Increased fatigue.
+Problems with sleep (can be expressed by drowsiness or insomnia).
+Headache pain, swelling, abdominal pain.
 Increased appetite.
 Exacerbation of infectious processes and allergic reactions of the body.

-At what age does PMS start?
+At what age does PMS begin?

-How to know if you have PMS
+How to tell if you have PMS

 What to do when you have PMS